harshdeepkanhai/upgrad-todo/README.md

 * setup a db
 * setup username and dbname in `settings.py` in `upgradtodo` in `USER` and `NAME` respectively
 * run `python manage.py migrate` in root directory
-* run `python manage.py runserver` in root directory
+* run `python manage.py runserver --noreload` in root directory
 * open `localhost:8000` in browser to visit the app